AdaCore/spark2014/docs/ug/source/how_to_investigate_unproved_checks.rst

 In these cases the missing information can usually be added using ``pragma Assume``.

+It may be difficult sometimes to distinguish between unprovable properties and prover shortcomings (the next section).
+The most generally useful action to narrow down the issue to its core is to insert assertions in the code that `test` whether the property (or part of it) can be proved at some specific point in the program.
+For example, if a postcondition states a property (P or Q), and the implementation contains many branches and paths, try adding assertions that P holds or Q holds where they are expected to hold.
+This can help distinguish between the two cases:

+* In the case of an unprovable property, this may point to a specific path in the program, and a specific part of the property, which cause the issue.
+* In the case of a prover shortcoming, this may also help provers to manage to prove both the assertion and the property.
+Then, it is good practice to keep in the code only those assertions that help getting automatic proof, and to remove other assertions that were inserted during interaction.

 .. _Investigating Prover Shortcomings:

 Investigating Prover Shortcomings